Last Updated: 13 February 2025

 However, it’s perhaps a bit of a novelty piece.
 Of course, there are far more expensive pieces of kitchenware out there, but you shouldn’t be ploughing money into a filter coffee maker.
 If you have the money to spend, love engineering, love design, and really want something that will ooze quality and charisma, go for it.
 Otherwise, any other item from our list will see you right for a fraction of the price.

-The Moccamaster 79328 is a brilliant piece of kit, but buyer beware – it comes at a cost.
+The Moccamaster 79328 is a brilliant piece of kit, but at a cost.

 Check Latest Price Of The Moccamaster

-De'Longhi Filter Coffee Machine, 1.25 Liters, Auto shut off and Anti-Drip system, ICM15210.1 - Black This is from another stalwart of the hot drink kitchen appliance marketplace – DeLonghi’s filter coffee machine has all the pedigree you would expect of them.
-Like many similar options from such big brands, it has been on the market for a long time and keeps selling well – this should tell you something about what you’re getting here.
+This is from another stalwart of the hot drink kitchen appliance marketplace – DeLonghi’s filter coffee machine has all the pedigree you would expect of them.
+Like many similar options from such big brands, it has been on the market for a long time and continues to sell well – this should tell you something about what you’re getting here.

 You get 10 large cups of coffee from DeLonghi’s offering, all of them smooth and silky.
-It comes with a good looking jug that can be removed at any time during the brew.
+It comes with a good-looking jug that can be removed at any time during the brew.
 The filter coffee maker has a non-drip function to stop any unwanted spillages or mess.
-It uses paper filters, which is a large part of the reason behind its coffee’s smooth finish, has a handy water level display and auto shut off, and takes manually controlling.
+It uses paper filters (which is a large part of the reason behind its coffee’s smooth finish), has a handy water level display and auto shut-off, and is manually controlled.

 Check Latest Price Of The De'Longhi Filter Coffee Maker

-You won’t notice a dip in quality consistent with this price.
-It punches above its weight and then some.
+Does this mean a nosedive in quality?
+Surprisingly, no. It punches above its weight, and then some.

 The Geepas 1.5 Litre will automatically shut off when the water levels are too low, or when it has been left idle for too long, so it’s pretty safe.
 You can use paper filters with it, though it has the option for a permanent one.
-Finally, you get a two-year warranty.
+Finally, you get a reassuring two-year warranty to boot.

-If you’re one for a bargain, this is for you.
+If you’re one for a bargain as well as a decent brew, this is for you.

 Check Latest Price Of The Geepas Filter Coffee Machine

 It’s another big one, too.
-It’s large, 1.8 litre water tank will give you a dozen or more generous cups of coffee in one sitting.
-The auto keep warm plate will make sure that you can make the most of this, drinking the coffee over several hours if needs be.
+Its large 1.8 litre water tank will give you a dozen or more generous cups of coffee in one sitting.
+The auto keep-warm plate will ensure you can make the most of this and drink the coffee over several hours if needs be.

 It’s also particularly easy to use the timer on the Luna Coffee Maker.
-You get a 24-hour programmable timer with clear LED display so that you can have your coffee ready whenever you want it to be.
+You get a 24-hour programmable timer with clear LED display, so that you can set the machine to start brewing before you’ve even got to the kitchen.
+This was a favourite feature of mone – it felt like a real treat waking up to freshly brewed coffee ready for your first cup.

 Check Latest Price Of The Russell Hobbs Luna

-VonShef Filter Coffee Machine, 1.5L Capacity Coffee Maker Producing Up to 12 Cups, Programmable 24hr Timer with LCD Display, Reusable, Washable Filter – Black & Silver VonShef’s digital filter coffee machine has a reputation for customer satisfaction.
+VonShef’s digital filter coffee machine has a reputation for customer satisfaction.
 There is good reason for this.
-It’s well-built, well-priced, easy to use and really quite attractive.
-Its crisp, clean, black and stainless steel design is smart and just space-age enough to give you a bit of a kick.
+It’s well-built, well-priced, easy to use, and really quite attractive.
+Its crisp, clean, black and stainless steel design is smart and just space-age enough to give your kitchen a bit of a kick.

-You get an automatic shut down with it, a warming plate that actually keeps your coffee warm (not always guaranteed in this price bracket!) and it uses a permanent, washable filter that is pretty straightforward to bring out and clean.
-It comes with a two year warranty.
+You get an automatic shutdown with it, a warming plate that actually keeps your coffee warm (not always guaranteed in this price bracket!), and it uses a permanent, washable filter that is pretty straightforward to bring out and clean.
+It also comes with a two-year warranty.

 Check Latest Price Of The VonShef Digital